Cadiz Valley Water Conservation, Recovery and Storage Project

 The Cadiz Valley Water Conservation, Recovery and Storage Project is designed to capture and conserve billions of gallons of renewable native groundwater flowing beneath our property in California’s Mojave Desert that is currently being lost to evaporation and salt contamination at nearby dry lakes.
 Through the active management of the aquifer system and employing a state-of-the-art groundwater protection program, the Project will reduce the loss of groundwater to evaporation from the dry lakes, put this water to beneficial use and create a reliable water supply for Southern California.

 The total quantity of groundwater to be recovered and conveyed to Project participants will not exceed a long-term annual average of 50,000 acre-feet per year.
-The aquifer system at the Water Project area also offers storage capacity of over one million acre-feet allowing Project participants to carry-over their annual supply and store it in the aquifer system from year to year.
+The aquifer system at the Water Project area also offers storage capacity of approximately one million acre-feet allowing Project participants to carry-over their annual supply and store it in the aquifer system from year to year.
 In addition, this storage space could be used to bank imported surplus water in wet periods for use in later years when needed.

 The Water Project will be implemented in two phases: